AmasaDelano/dw-srd-offline/src/markdown/06_07_Thief.md

 - Bloodweed \(touch\): The target deals -1d4 damage ongoing until cured
 - Goldenroot \(applied\): The target treats the next creature they see as a trusted ally, until proved otherwise
 - Serpent’s Tears \(touch\): Anyone dealing damage to the target rolls twice and takes the better result.

+---

+In order to make more doses of your chosen poison you need to be reasonably able to gather the required materials.
+If you’re locked up at the top of a tower you’re not going to be able to get the materials you need.

 ## Alignment